nast1415/spbau-term6-reinforcement-learning/README.md

-### Repository for RL homeworks (SPBAU - 6 term)

-Each task is placed in its own branch:
-* `hw2` — lion and cow grid; policy iteration; value iteration
-* `hw3` — blackjack game and on-policy first visit MC control algorithm
+### Exercise 2

-* `hw4` — lion and cow grid modification; SARSA and Q learning; MC and DP implementations
+File `task2.py` contains lion and cow grid implementation, policy and value iteration algorithms implementation and applying them to the grid.